electricbookworks/electric-book-workflow/guide/03-markdown.md

 ### Paragraphs

-This is easy: a paragraph is lines of text separated from any other text by an empty line.
-Markdown:
+This is easy: a paragraph is a line of text separated from any other text by empty lines.

 You can even have line breaks in a paragraph, and markdown will just ignore them (or, rather, replace them with spaces).
-Markdown's looking for an empty line before it ends a paragraph.
+That is, markdown is looking for an empty line before it ends a paragraph.

 ~~~
 This is a paragraph.